Toll Roads in France: Péage Costs and the Rental Car Billing Trap

 Barrier lanes are colour-coded and labelled:

-Card payment works smoothly at most French toll barriers.
-However, some older automatic machines occasionally reject foreign-issued cards.
-Carry a second card or some cash (coins and small notes) as backup, especially on rural routes and older sections of motorway.
+Contactless card payment works smoothly at most French toll barriers — travelers report tapping a regular credit or debit card at the green-symbol lanes without needing a PIN.
+Some older automatic machines occasionally reject foreign-issued cards, though, so carry a second card or some cash (coins and small notes) as backup, especially on rural routes.

 Prices shown are approximate for a standard passenger car.
 SUVs and vehicles over a certain height may pay a higher rate (category 2).